How Is Collateral Assignment Used In A Life Insurance Contract?

 1. Impact on Coverage:

 Assigning your life insurance policy as collateral may impact your coverage.
-Make sure you understand how it will affect the death benefit and any other benefits associated with the policy.
+Ensure you understand how it will affect the death benefit and any other benefits associated with the policy.
 Additionally, consider whether there are any exclusions or limitations related to the collateral assignment.

 2. Repayment Obligations: